 During the very early stages of keratoconus, eyeglasses can correct myopia (nearsightedness), and astigmatism that develop and provide good vision.
 As the disease progresses, the best vision correction provided by glasses becomes inadequate and special contact lenses for keratoconus are required to achieve clear vision.
 The contact lenses function to “mask” the irregularity of the corneal surface by covering the irregular protrusion on the cornea and creating a new, smooth surface for light to bend through, thus increasing the quality of vision in comparison to the vision through glasses.
 For many years, the only contact lens option to improve vision for keratoconus was with the use of hard contact lenses, now referred to as gas permeable contact lenses.

 A contact lens is the most highly effective way to manage keratoconus and 90% of all cases can be managed this way indefinitely.
 In many cases, a special design must be used.
-The back surface of the lens is designed to fit the contour of the protrusion, much like fitting a hat to a head.
+The back surface of the lens is designed to fit the contour of the protrusion, much like fitting a hat to your head.
 However, new specialized designs have been developed that greatly improve vision and comfort compared to older designs.
 In addition, customized soft lenses, hybrid, and scleral lenses are available, providing excellent visual results and improved comfort for patients intolerant to gas permeable lenses.
 Some of the highly customized designs used by the contact lens specialists at Chicago Cornea Consultants include among many others:

 - Rose-K designs (gas perm)